If one of your parents graduated from college, you have probably heard stories about “When I was in school…”

 It is no mystery that COVID-19 will continue to shape the world of college admissions over the next few years.

 As colleges start to welcome visitors again, they may require extra steps such as wearing masks and appointment-based visits.
+Virtual college visits and info sessions have grown in popularity and may even become the new normal.

 We recommend that you visit the college’s website to find out whether they are currently allowing admissions visitors.
 Some schools, like Yale, have virtual tours and other events that you can sign up for to learn more about the college.